Dreaming of a swan: beauty born through ordeal

 She glides.
 Easily.
 White, flawless.
 The water opens behind her in even circles.
 In this image something absolute — stillness, beauty, perfection.

-Your Inner Sage speaks through this image, through the archetype of achieved beauty — the part that knows: the transformation is done.
+Your Inner Sage speaks through this image: the part that recognizes a finished transformation.
 A white swan gliding across the water stands for the state in which the ugly duckling finally saw itself in the water — and recognized a swan.

 When this image comes — it is a moment.
 A moment to see yourself as you actually are.
 Not as who you feared you were.
 Not as who someone else wanted you to be.
 But as yourself.